KabirKwatra/tensorflow/tensorflow/lite/experimental/delegates/hexagon/README.md

   TfLiteHexagonTearDown();  // Needed once at end of app/DSP usage.
 ```

-* Shared libraries:
+- Shared libraries:
   - 'libhexagon_interface.so' which holds the interface that the delegate uses.
     It must be available if you linked the hexagon_delegate library to TFLite.
     You can load it either from shell by overriding
-  LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"path to the so",
+    LD_LIBRARY_PATH=\$LD_LIBRARY_PATH:"path to the so", or add it inside your
-  or add it inside your apk in a way it is available.
+    apk in a way it is available.
-  - 'libhexagon_nn_skel(_v65/_v66).so' which holds the DSP code.
+  - 'libhexagon_nn_skel(\_v65/\_v66).so' which holds the DSP code.
+Use
-  Use TfLiteHexagonInitWithPath(..) and provide the path to the directory
+    TfLiteHexagonInitWithPath(..) and provide the path to the directory which
-  which holds the shared libraries for the Hexagon NN on device.
-  If you're using TfLiteHexagonInit() then
+    holds the shared libraries for the Hexagon NN on device.
+If you're using
-  You will need to set environment variable "ADSP_LIBRARY_PATH" to
+    TfLiteHexagonInit() then You will need to set environment variable
+    "ADSP_LIBRARY_PATH" to
     "path_to_the_lib";/system/lib/rfsa/adsp;/system/vendor/lib/rfsa/adsp;/dsp
-  Note that separator here is ';' not ':'
+    Note that separator here is ';' not ':' You can push all 3 files, and the
-  You can push all 3 files, and the library will pick the one needed based
+    library will pick the one needed based on the runtime.
+Or if you are sure of
-  on the runtime.
-Or if you are sure of what you will use on the device then
-  push only one of them.
+    what you will use on the device then push only one of them.

 ## Supported Ops

 Hexagon only supports ops that have inputs/outputs of <= 4 dimensions.
+The
-The following operations have been implemented, with a few constraints that
+following operations have been implemented, with a few constraints that are
-are verified in `IsNodeSupportedByHexagon`:
+verified in `IsNodeSupportedByHexagon`:

-* Add
+- Add
-* ArgMax
+- ArgMax
-* ArgMin
+- ArgMin
-* AveragePool2D:
+- AveragePool2D:
-  * Constraints:
+  - Constraints:
     - No Activation
-* Concat
+- Concat
-* Conv2D:
+- Conv2D:
-  * Constraints:
+  - Constraints:
     - stride width/height <= 3
-* DepthToSpace
+- DepthToSpace
-* DepthwiseConv2D:
+- DepthwiseConv2D:
-  * Constraints:
+  - Constraints:
     - Filter width == 3
     - depth_multiplier == 1
     - dilation only supported when stride == 1
     - Otherwise, stride height/width <= 3
-* FullyConnected (without any activation)
+- FullyConnected (without any activation)
-* L2Normalization (without any activation)
+- L2Normalization (without any activation)
-* Logistic (aka Sigmoid)
+- Logistic (aka Sigmoid)
-* MaxPool2D (without any activation) (b/129276536)
+- MaxPool2D (without any activation) (b/129276536)
-* Mul (without any activation) (b/129276536)
+- Mul (without any activation) (b/129276536)
-* Neg
+- Neg
-* Pad: Only supports 0 padding (b/139277813)
+- Pad: Only supports 0 padding (b/139277813)
-* Quantize (8-bit inputs & outputs only)
+- Quantize (8-bit inputs & outputs only)
-* Relu
+- Relu
-* Relu6
+- Relu6
-* Reshape
+- Reshape
-* Resize Bilinear:
+- Resize Bilinear:
-  * Constraints:
+  - Constraints:
     - Requested size <= 65 (b/143105433)
-* Resize Nearest Neighbor
+- Resize Nearest Neighbor
-* SoftMax
+- SoftMax
-* SpaceToDepth
+- SpaceToDepth
-* Split
+- Split
-* Sub
+- Sub
-* Tanh
+- Tanh
-* Transpose
+- Transpose
-* TransposeConv2D:
+- TransposeConv2D:
-  * Constraints:
+  - Constraints:
     - stride height/width <= 3
     - dilation height/width == 1